WangAline/Node_Project/README.md

 This is a Flashcards application built with Angular.
 It allows users to create decks of flashcards, add flashcards to a deck, and track their learning progress.
 It is based on the existing app Anki.

+## Using The Application

+Refer to the BUILD.md file present on the github repository root.

 ## Github Repository

 https://github.com/WangAline/Node_Project/

 ## Credits
 Marion De Sousa, Aline Wang, Hubert Leroy

+Contact : hubert.leroy@edu.devinci.fr

 # Use case of the app